lacoco-lab/lacoco-lab.github.io/courses/knowledge-2024/README.md

 This is a seminar course.
 Starting from the fourth week, one or two students will present in each unit.
 Every student will present exactly once.
 We expect all students to read the readings every week.
-Every student submits one question about the readings by Thursday noon.
+Every student submits one question about the readings by Wednesday noon.

 ## Syllabus